frifle/de.frifle.test/README.md

-# de.frifle.test

-Testcase to support payara issue 2822.
+# Testcase to support payara issue 2822.

 Steps to reproduce:
   * in payara configure a jdbc connection-pool and a jdbc resource named jdbc/scottDS, eg